-A Class Presentation Summary of Walter Kaiser, Hard Sayings of the OT and More Hard Sayings of the OT
+A Class Presentation Summary of Walter Kaiser, Hard Sayings of the OT, and More Hard Sayings of the OT

-- Saul was not asking for David's identity, instead he was attempting to learn what his father's social position and worth were, for he was concerned what type of stock his future son-in-law might come from. - The most favoured answer by older commentaries is that the four events in the history of Saul and David in 1 Samuel 16-18 are not given in chronological order.
+- Saul was not asking for David's identity, instead he was attempting to learn what his father's social position and worth were, for he was concerned what type of stock his future son-in-law might come from. - Property in the history of Saul and David in 1 Samuel 16-18 are not given in chronological order.
 Instead they are transposed, by a figure of speech known as hysterologia, in which something is put last that according to the usual order should be put first (e.g. Gen 10).
 E.W.
 Bulliger suggested that the text was rearranged in order to bring together certain facts, especially about the Spirit of God.